State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 🧩 Extensibility

-About the RAP Extensibility
+About RAP Extensibility

 Based on these RAP extensibility options, full-fledged and upgrade-stable extensions can be built on SAP S/4HANA Cloud using developer extensibility, where previously only limited key user extensibility options were available.